CBO says Biden's student loan cancellation plan could cost $400 billion

 The estimate relies on a number of assumptions, including how many eligible borrowers will apply, as well as what portion of the outstanding federal student loan debt may not have been repaid anyway over the lifetime of the loans due to other existing forgiveness programs, for example.
 Those projections depend in part on future economic conditions, the CBO said.

 The White House is expected to release its own estimate of Biden's student loan forgiveness plan in the coming weeks.
-The administration previously said the plan would reduce cash flow by about $24 billion a year.
+The administration previously said the plan would reduce cash flow by about $24 billion in the first year.

 Under Biden's plan, individual borrowers who earned less than $125,000 in either 2020 or 2021 and married couples or heads of households who made less than $250,000 annually in those years will see up to $10,000 of their federal student loan debt forgiven.